coleh17/StockMarketSimulator/README.md

 # StockMarketSimulator
-Stock market simulator written in C#
+Stock market simulator written in C# (new version)